 5. Shodo Island / Seto Inland Sea

 Shodo Island is a beautiful island located in the Seto Inland Sea.
 It boasts a large output of olives, which accounts for over 90% of the whole production in Japan.
 Because of the mild climate and the pleasant environment, it is visited by a number of tourists all year round!

-There are also unique tourist attractions which include art works that can be found everywhere in the island.
-As one of the main venues of Setouchi International Art Festival (also known as “Setouchi Triennale”) which is held every three years, it fascinates tourists with a variety of exhibits some of which are displayed outside.
+There are also unique tourist attractions which include artworks that can be found everywhere on the island.
+As one of the main venues of the Setouchi International Art Festival (also known as “Setouchi Triennale”) which is held every three years, it fascinates tourists with a variety of exhibits some of which are displayed outside.
 They create an impressive view in harmony with scenic spots in nature.
-Another must-visit spot is Angel Road, it is a sand road which appears from the sea only at low tide twice a day.
+Another must-visit spot is Angel Road, it is a sand road that appears from the sea only at low tide twice a day.
 It is said that if you cross the road with your significant other with holding hands, the angel will make your dreams come true.

 6. Lavender Field / Hokkaido

 If you plan on visiting Japan in the summer, Hokkaido might be a perfect destination to escape from the heat.
 It boasts amazing seafood and plenty of nature and welcomes tourists with unique experiences that can be found only at this place.
 Lavender field in Furano City is one of them, which offers a stunning view entirely colored in beautiful purple.
 Lavenders start to bloom in late June and fascinate tourists until the beginning of August.